trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 Please do!

 Final note:
-If you're upset about children separated from their parents at the border consider being consistent.
+If you're upset about children separated from their parents at the border, but AREN'T upset about abortion, consider getting consistent.
 Start getting upset about children separated from their parents, and from life itself, before their first breath.